OpenMoonRay/openmoonray-docs/docs/why-moonray.md

 # Why Moonray?

 Moonray is a fast and lean MCRT-based renderer.
-Here are some facts:

--   Moonray is the culmination of conversations with developers and examinations of courses and papers from other studios with regards to improvements in raytracing.
+It is the culmination of conversations with developers and examinations of courses and papers from other studios with an eye toward making improvements in raytracing.
+Some highlights:
--   It is built from the \"ground-up\" with as little add-ons and plugins at its base to slow down the renderer.
+-   Built from the \"ground-up\" with as little add-ons and plugins at its base to slow down the renderer.
--   It is tailored to use Intel\'s Embree\'s processors to their full extant.
+-   Tailored to use Intel\'s Embree\'s processors to their full extant.
--   It empowers raas_gui for high interactive performance feedback;
+-   Empowers raas_gui for high interactive performance feedback;
     great fluidity using IRP.
 -   Geometry is loaded up front.
 Geometry culled on demand slows down the renderer.
 Textures are accessed when needed and not loaded up